nourhanHesham77/Network/WhoHearsTheBroadcast/README.md

 	- **Troubleshooting**: In **Real-Time Mode**, traffic flows continuously, making it difficult to spot problems or packet behavior.
 In **Simulation Mode**, you can pause or slow down the traffic, making it easier to identify and troubleshoot network issues.

 - ### Add Complex PDU tool
 	The **Add Complex PDU tool** in Cisco Packet Tracer allows you to create custom packets for testing purposes, such as sending broadcast messages or simulating specific types of traffic.
-It’s represented by an **envelope icon** and is used to manually create and configure PDUs (Prot ocol Data Units).
+It’s represented by an **envelope icon** and is used to manually create and configure PDUs (Protocol Data Units).

 	 - ### PDU
 		 - Think of it as a **package** of information that gets passed around between devices.
 The name changes depending on where it is in the communication process: